BitBotFactory/MikaLendingBot/.github/CONTRIBUTING.md

 Poloniex lending bot is a volunteer effort and is a collaborative and fun project.
 We encourage you to pitch in and [join the team](https://gitter.im/Mikadily/poloniexlendingbot)!

-Thanks!
+Thanks,

-Mikadily, Raanan, Evanito and other contributors...
+Mikadily, Raanan, Evanito and other contributors.